mahmoudnafifi/SIIE/README.md

 #### How to integrate the RGB-*uv* histogram block into my network?
+1. *Matlab:*
-For Matlab 2018b or 2019a, please check examples given in `RGBuvHistBlock/add_RGB_uv_hist.m`.
+For versions 2018b and 2019a, please check examples given in `RGBuvHistBlock/add_RGB_uv_hist.m`.
 If you will use the RGB-*uv* histogram block for sRGB-rendered images (e.g., JPEG images), you may need to tune the initalization of the scale and fall-off parameters for better results with sRGB images, as the current intalization was used for linear raw-RGB images.
 To tune these parameters, you can change the initalization of the scale parameter `C` in `scaleLayer.m` (line 39) and the fall-off factor `sigma` in `ExponentialKernelLayer.m` (line 43).
 The files `scaleLayer.m` and `ExponentialKernelLayer.m` are located in `RGBuvHistBlock` directory.
 For debugging, please use the `predict` function in `histOutLayer.m`.
 For Matlab 2019b or higher (recommended), please check the `RGBuvHistBlock.m` code located in the `RGBuvHistBlock` directory to tune the scale/fall-off parameters.

-#### TensorFlow/Pytorch source code files will be available soon.
+2. *PyTorch:* Soon

+3. *TensorFlow:* Soon

 ### [Project page](http://cvil.eecs.yorku.ca/projects/public_html/siie/index.html)